Open Accessibility Menu

 Kern Medical currently holds affiliation agreements with the following universities:

-• University of California at Los Angeles, David Geffen School of Medicine
+• University of California at Los Angeles (David Geffen School of Medicine)

-• Ross University School of Medicine
+• Western University of Health Sciences

 What if I am from a non-affiliated university?